chmouel/one-third-window-gnome-extension/README.md

 https://extensions.gnome.org/extension/4615/one-third-window/

-or checkout this extension and do a make install to install it in your `~/.local/share/gnome-shell/extensions` directory.
+or checkout this repo and do a make install to install it in your `~/.local/share/gnome-shell/extensions` directory.

 ## Settings